 To help reduce itching and soothe inflamed skin, try these self-care measures:

 - Apply cool, wet compresses.
-Covering the affected area with bandages and dressings can help protect the skin and prevent scratching.
+Covering the affected area with bandages and dressings helps protect the skin and prevent scratching.

 - Take a warm bath.
 Sprinkle the bath water with baking soda, uncooked oatmeal or colloidal oatmeal — a finely ground oatmeal that is made for the bathtub (Aveeno, others).
-Or, add 1/2 cup (118 milliliters) of bleach to a U.S. standard-sized bathtub (40 gallons; 151 liters) filled to the overflow drainage holes with warm water.
-The diluted bleach bath is thought to kill bacteria that grow on the skin.
+Soak for 10 to 15 minutes, then pat dry and apply medicated lotions, moisturizers or both (use the medicated form first).

 - Choose mild soaps without dyes or perfumes.
 Be sure to rinse the soap completely off your body.